This Crustless Crab Quiche has a creamy texture and is so flavorful. Easy to make in a pie plate or in a mini muffin tin as a snack or appetizers!

 You can use real lump crab meat or imitation crab meat

-I can already hear people screaming from the next county over because I had the nerve to use imitation crab.
+I can already hear people screaming from the next county over because I have the nerve to suggest imitation crab.
 Ha.
 We like imitation crab, plus…cheaper.
 And I actually love the slight sweetness it adds.
-But if you want to use real lump crab meat, go for it!
-It would be completely delicious, too.
-Of course.
+But real lump crab meat is fantastic, of course!
+Both are completely delicious.

 Make appetizers instead!

 This quiche can also be converted into appetizers.
 Winning!
 I love this option if you need small bites for a party.
-You’ll need a 24-slot mini muffin tin coated with nonstick cooking spray.
+You’ll need a 24-slot mini muffin tin generously coated with nonstick cooking spray.
 Prepare ingredients as directed, evenly distribute the mixture among the slots (I like to use a cookie scoop!)
-They don’t take as much time to cook through, however.
+They don’t take as much time to cook through, however – about 35 minutes.
 Can be served hot or at room temperature.
 Directions are in the recipe card notes.

 This crab quiche is so bright and pretty, and I love that it can be made two different ways without sacrificing any of the ingredients.
 It’s perfect for a Sunday brunch or party!